Comic-Con-Museum/fan-forge-backend/README.md

  *  `ff.add-test-data`: Whether or not to add a few dozen rows of test data to the database on startup.
 This ensures that there's always data to test against, even if the persistence is being reset with every restart.
- *  `ff.close-on-init-fail`: Whether or not to close the server if any of the initialization and connection checking fails.
+ *  `ff.close-on-init-fail`: Choose if a failure during initialization should lead to a crash on startup.
+ *  `ff.require-https`: Enable or disable the HTTPS requirement for authentication.

 ### Building a fat JAR from source